Winwalk vs Sweatcoin (2026): Which Step App Is Worth It?

 Earning rate 1 coin per 100 steps, capped at 10,000 steps/day ~1 sweatcoin per 1,000 steps, capped daily

-Reward type Gift cards (Amazon, Tesco, Costa) and PayPal Marketplace offers, auctions, SWEAT token
+Reward type Regional retailer gift cards; PayPal may appear in some catalogues Marketplace offers, auctions, SWEAT token

-Payout minimum From ~$1 gift cards None, but big items cost years of steps
+Payout minimum Varies by country and reward None, but big items cost years of steps

 Banking your steps Manual: claim coins, usually ad-gated Automatic, background